tomsWebConsulting/twcsl/v7.1/Page/Blog/Blog Page Post Date Go To Add/README.md

 ## Changes

 * **2025-05-15**

+  * fixed Firefox Uncaught DOMException: Node cannot be used in a document other than the one in which it was created
+  * bumped version to 0.4.2

+* **2025-05-15**

   * fixed error when site time zone is not pacific time and go to date is